christokita/news-belief-at-scale/README.md

 # Measuring and simulating belief in news articles at the scale of the social media ecosystem

 This is the code for the forthecoming paper:
 > Tokita CK, Aslett K, Godel WP, Sanderson Z, Tucker JA, Nagler J, Persily N, Bonneau RA.
 (In Prep).
-Measuring and mitigating belief in misinformation at the scale of the social media ecosystem.
+Measuring and mitigating misinformation at the scale of the social media ecosystem.

 Bibtex Citation:
 ```